-The poet, Maya Angelou, wrote in one of my favorite poems, “Nobody, but nobody/Can Make it out here alone.”
+The poet, Maya Angelou, wrote this in one of my favorite poems,

-While reflecting over my life, I have found this to be true consistently, especially while growing up as a child in the ghetto.
+While reflecting on my life, I have found this to be true consistently, especially while growing up as a child in the ghetto.
 A place where limiting beliefs can stunt your growth.

 Today I will discuss how having an amazing support system helped me overcome those limiting beliefs.
 In addition, I will discuss how the principles of financial independence can be used to improve the lives of those that remain in this environment.